neutrinus/everblu-meters/README.md

 1. Enable SPI in raspi-config.
 2. Install WiringPi from https://github.com/WiringPi/WiringPi/
 3. Install libmosquitto-dev: `apt install libmosquitto-dev`
-4. Set meter serial number and production date in `cc1101.c`, it can be found on the meter label itself:
+4. Set meter serial number and production date in `everblu_meters.c`, it can be found on the meter label itself:
 ![Cyble Meter Label](meter_label.png)
+5. Configure MQTT connection details in `everblu_meters.c`: `MQTT_HOST`, `MQTT_USER`, 'MQTT_PASS`
 5. Compile the code with `make`
-6. Run `everblu_meters`, after ~2s your meter data should be on the screen.
+6. Run `everblu_meters`, after ~2s your meter data should be on the screen and data should be pushed to MQTT.
+7. Setup crontab to run it twice a day

 ## Troubleshooting

 ### Frequency adjustment
-Your transreciver module may be not calibrated correctly, please modify frequency a bit lower or higher and try again
+Your transreciver module may be not calibrated correctly, please modify frequency a bit lower or higher and try again.
+You may use RTL-SDR to measure the offset needed.

 ### Business hours